bacula-web/bacula-web/includes/external/phplot/README.txt

 REQUIREMENTS:

 You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.3.5 and PHP-5.2.17 on Linux, and with PHP-5.3.5 on Windows XP.
+This version of PHPlot has been tested with PHP-5.3.6 and PHP-5.2.17 on Linux, and with PHP-5.3.6 on Windows XP.
+Note that the PHP Group has dropped support for PHP-5.2.x.
+If you are still using PHP-5.2.x, you should plan to upgrade as soon as you can.
+PHPlot testing with PHP-5.2.x might not continue past this release.

-Use of PHP-5.3.2 or PHP-5.2.13 is not recommended, if you are using TrueType Font (TTF) text.
-A bug with TTF rendering in those versions affects PHPlot images.
-This was fixed in PHP-5.3.3 and PHP-5.2.14.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the